COBASE: A new copula-based shuffling method for ensemble weather forecast postprocessing

 Our results from two real-world case studies in Austria and the Netherlands show that COBASE consistently improves upon standard copula-based methods, including GCA, and outperforms Schaake Shuffle.
-Moreover, COBASE achieves performance comparable to widely used non-parametric techniques such as Sim Schaake and ECC, while avoiding their structural limitations and extensive data requirements.
+Moreover, COBASE achieves performance comparable to widely used \ep{nonparametric} techniques such as Sim Schaake and ECC, while avoiding their structural limitations and extensive data requirements.

 A closer look at the scores in Table~\ref{tab:ES_VS} reveals that COBASE-GCA performs similarly to Sim Schaake, even in the station groups where the latter shows a slight advantage.
-It is important to note, however, that the comparison is not entirely fair: Sim Schaake and Schaake Shuffle are trained on four years of data, whereas COBASE, like EMOS, uses only a 30-day rolling training window.
-This shorter training horizon makes COBASE substantially more flexible and easier to apply in operational contexts.
-For example, COBASE would be applicable to C-LAEF, while Sim Schaake would not be suitable in that case due to the lack of past raw forecasts.
+It is important to note, however, that the comparison is not entirely fair: Sim Schaake and Schaake Shuffle are trained on four years of data, whereas COBASE, like EMOS, uses only a 30-day rolling training window. \ep{This shorter training horizon makes COBASE substantially more flexible and easier to apply in operational contexts.
+For example, COBASE would be applicable to C-LAEF, whereas Sim Schaake would not be suitable in that case due to the lack of past raw forecasts.